NullArray/MIDA-Multitool/README.md

 # Bash Kit - Multitool
 Bash script purposed for system enumeration, vulnerability identification and privilege escalation.

-Bash Kit Multitool draws functionality from several of my preious scripts namely [SysEnum](https://github.com/NullArray/SysEnum) and [RootHelper](https://github.com/NullArray/RootHelper) and is in many regards RootHelpers successor.
+Bash Kit Multitool draws functionality from several of my previous scripts namely [SysEnum](https://github.com/NullArray/SysEnum) and [RootHelper](https://github.com/NullArray/RootHelper) and is in many regards RootHelpers successor.

 Besides functionality from these two previous scripts it incorporates some of it's own and as such aims to be a comprehensive assistant for operations and utilities related to system enumeration, vulnerability identification, exploitation and privilege escalation.